If you’re not skilled at this, you’re going to fall behind.

-The fact is that even a job dealing primarily with computers still deals extensively with the people who use them.
-Be it the designers, the users, the repair people, the other programmers or managers on the team, it’s all communication, and it’s all an opportunity for you to present yourself as a literate professional.
+Even a job dealing primarily with computers still deals extensively with the people who use them.
+Be it the designers, the users, the repair people, or the other programmers or managers on the team, success is about communication, and it’s all an opportunity for you to present yourself as a literate professional.

 Or as something else.

-It may not be fair, but it is real.
-You can object, you can insist that it shouldn’t matter, but it does.
+It may not be fair, but it is true.
+You can object.
+You can insist that it shouldn’t matter — but it does.

-Even if you live in a non-English speaking country, the ability to read (and yes, write) English will open doors to immense amounts of information and assistance that would otherwise remain inaccessible.
+Even if you live in a non-English speaking country, the ability to read and write English opens doors to immense amounts of information and assistance that would otherwise remain inaccessible.

 Fair or not, it is what it is, and most of it is in English.